-Ireland Both of the following units are must run for load flow control in the Dublin area during scheduled transmission outages until 24 th June, when available: HN2, HNC.
+Ireland Both of the following units are must run for load flow control in the Dublin area, while there is an outage of a 220 kV link between Corduff/Clonee/Woodland in conjunction with other long term works taking place on the system, when available: HN2, HNC.
 Load Flow Control in the Dublin Area.
 Northern Ireland KGT1, KGT2, KGT3, and KGT4 are must not run for Security of Supply reasons, except when close to, or in, in System Alert.
 Security of Supply